-Our expected use of net proceeds from both offerings represents our current intentions based upon our present plans and business condition.
-As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the closing of both offerings or the amounts that we will actually spend on the uses set forth above.
+Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition.
+As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the closing of this offering or the amounts that we will actually spend on the uses set forth above.
 We may use a portion of the net proceeds of this offering for the acquisition or licensing, as the case may be, of additional technologies, other assets or businesses, or for other strategic investments or opportunities, although we have no current understandings, agreements or commitments to do so at this time.

-The amount and timing of our actual expenditures will depend upon numerous factors, including the results of our continued testing of our product candidates and the other factors described under

-"Risk Factors" in this prospectus.
-For example, the ultimate cost of the Phase 3 trials will depend on trial designs that must be confirmed with the FDA and can vary significantly.
-Accordingly, our management will have flexibility in applying the net proceeds from both offerings.
+The amount and timing of our actual expenditures will depend upon numerous factors, including the results of our continued testing of our product candidates and the other factors described under "Risk Factors" in this prospectus.
+For example, the ultimate cost of clinical trials depends on trial designs that must be confirmed with the FDA and can vary significantly.
+Accordingly, our management will have flexibility in applying the net proceeds from this offering.
 An investor will not have the opportunity to evaluate the economic, financial or other information on which we base our decisions on how to use the proceeds.